obsius/js-tuner/README.md

 ![jsTuner](tuner.png "jsTuner")

-## Configurations
+### Configurations

-The app can be customized to change the number of displayed frets, change tunings, and highlight notes based on scale, root, for different keys and scales.
+The app can be customized to change the number of displayed frets, change tunings, and highlight notes based on a selected key or scale.

-## Playback
+### Playback

-Tabs can be copied and pasted into the text area below the fretboard and played at different speeds adjustable at the bottom right.
+Tabs can be copied and pasted into the text area below the fretboard and played at different speeds, adjustable at the bottom right.